Chapter 5.20

 C. The provisions of this section shall not apply to any establishment holding a private club license issued by the State of Kansas.

 D. The distance limitation of subsection (B) of this section shall not apply to any establishment holding a cereal malt beverage license issued by the City when the licensee has petitioned for and received a waiver of the distance limitation.
 The Governing Body shall grant such a waiver only following public notice and hearing.
 (Ord.
+2604 § 2; Ord.
 1612 § 1.
 Code 1990 § 3-707)

 5.20.360 License fee.

-B. Limited Retailer.
-For each place of business selling only at retail cereal malt beverages in original and unopened containers and not for consumption on the premises, $50.00 per calendar year.
+The license fees for general retailer and limited retailer shall be set by the Governing Body by resolution.
 The full amount of the license fee shall be required regardless of the time of the year in which the application is made, and the licensee shall only be authorized to operate under the license for the remainder of the calendar year in which the license is issued.
 (Ord.
+2604 § 2; Ord.
+2531 § 11; Ord.
 1612 § 1.
 Code 1990 § 3-708)

 5.20.370 Suspension of license.

-The Chief of Police, upon 10 days’ written notice, shall have the authority to suspend such license for a period not to exceed 30 days for any violation of the provisions of this chapter or other laws pertaining to cereal malt beverages, which violation does not in his/her judgment justify a recommendation of revocation.
+The Chief of Police, upon five days’ written notice, shall have the authority to suspend such license for a period not to exceed 30 days for any violation of the provisions of this chapter or other laws pertaining to enhanced cereal malt beverages, which violation does not in his/her judgment justify a recommendation of revocation.
 The licensee may appeal such order of suspension to the Governing Body within seven days from the date of such order.
 (Ord.
+2604 § 2; Ord.
 2257 § 7; Ord.
 1612 § 1.
 Code 1990 § 3-709)

 5.20.380 License suspension/revocation by Governing Body.